 Chris Stearns (Navajo) is a partner at Hobbs, Straus, Dean & Walker in Washington, D.C.
 He has served as Director for Indian Affairs at the U.S. Department of Energy and the Democratic Counsel for the U.S. House Committee on Natural Resources, among other public policy positions.
 Mr. Stearns co-chaired the NOFAS National Native American Advisory Committee and served on the NOFAS board from 1997 through 2006.

-Kimberly Teehee (Cherokee) is the current senior policy advisor for Native American affairs in the administration of U.S. President Barack Obama where she is a member of the White House Domestic Policy Council.
+Kimberly Teehee (Cherokee) is a principal of Mapetsi Policy Group and the former senior policy advisor for Native American affairs in the administration of U.S. President Barack Obama where she served as a member of the White House Domestic Policy Council.
 Previously, she served as a Senior Advisor to the House of Representatives Native American Caucus Co-Chair, Congressman Dale Kildee (D-MI).
 She served as a member of the NOFAS Board of Directors from 1996 – 2006.